kubestash/docs/docs/addons/mariadb/logical/index.md

 Here,

-- `.spec.target` refers to the `mysql-appbinding` AppBinding custom resource, Which contains all necessary connection information for the target MariaDB database.
+- `.spec.target` refers to the `mariadb-appbinding` AppBinding custom resource, Which contains all necessary connection information for the target MariaDB database.
 - `.spec.dataSource.repository` specifies the Repository object that holds the backed up data.
 - `.spec.dataSource.snapshot` specifies to restore from latest `Snapshot`.